rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 	print(words.pop())
 	print(words.pop())

+> Note that the `pop` method for a list removes the last element from the list and returns it.
+So `print(words.pop())` removes the last element from the list of length-8 words and prints it.

 Check if everything is in order.
 Is the number of words reasonable?
+It should be more than 10000 for length 8?
 Are each of the three random words actually 8 letters long?
 To add to this, in the description above, you can find some oddities that you might verify, too (e.g. how many words are there of length 27?).

 > You should not put testing code like the above in `hangman.py` as you might have done in earlier assignments.
 This is because `check50` should be able to load your program and perform its own tests.
 Your tests would interfere with the checks. `check50` needs to be able to `import` each class without side-effects: in other words, there should be no (testing) code left below the program.
 As with "Game of Cards", any testing code should be added inside an `if __name__ == '__main__':` condition.
 This ensures that that code will not run when checking, but will run when you test the program yourself using `python ...`.